Mother and infant

 An Impala gets a lucky break

 I had a YouTube clip in which an impala gets a lucky break.
-I regret that this is no longer available, but the video did show how the impala reacted when death is near, at the beginning of the clip.
+I regret that this is no longer available, but at the beginning of the video we saw show how the impala reacted when death was near.
 When things changed, and good fortune was on the impala’s side, you could see the process of recovery as the animal moved from Dorsal Vagal responses to Ventral Vagal activity – social engagement – and prepared to re-join his troop.

 All mammals possess this Vagus nerve – the second longest nerve in the body.
 It runs down from our brain into the spinal column, right down to our bottoms.
 However, it is not just one nerve; through millions of years of evolution, it has split into different routes, and that has presented its own difficulties.